carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

   to ``__llvm_profile_write_file``.

 * Forward-declare ``int __llvm_profile_write_file(void)`` and call it to write out a profile.
+This function returns 0 when it succeeds, and a non-zero value otherwise.
 Calling this function multiple times appends profile data to an existing on-disk raw profile.

 Drawbacks and limitations
 =========================